stavalfi/lectures/Functional Programming In JS - Compositions And Transducers.md

 ---
 _General note:_ This tutorial is heavily influenced by the book [Functional-Light JavaScript](https://github.com/getify/Functional-Light-JS) by [Kyle Simpson](https://github.com/getify).
 I _highly_ recommend you to read his excellent book.

-_Java note:_ Due to the absence of composition syntax support, there is no way to implement the code without reflections and wildcards.

 ------

 ### Introduction